makramloughman/CSE201/README.md

 * **Delete:** *selection of object(s) required*
 * **Clear:** Clear the grid

-The **grid** can be moved in any direction by dragging it and can be zoomed in / out using ctrl + scrll.
+The **grid** can be moved in any direction by dragging it and can be zoomed in / out using ctrl + scroll.

 The **text-display** contains the objects currently on the grid.
 One can select and delete an object in this list by clicking on it and pressing on the backspace or delete button.